Vancouver Island and Coast Economic Region

 In the most recent month, employment

-increased by 3,000 jobs
+decreased by 300 jobs

 .